Kenny001-spec/decentralized-loan/frontend/README.md

    npm run dev

 ### 👩‍💻Contribution Guidelines
-We welcome contributions to the Micro-Loan System with Interest!
+We welcome contributions to LumenVault!
 To get started:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: